 Despite being in only its ninth year, the wonderful Kirkenes Snowhotel has already made it into the top 25 of National Geographic Adventure’s ‘World’s Best New Adventure Travel Trips’.
 Located close to the Finnish and Russian borders, on the frozen shores of the Barents Sea, Kirkenes is the most northerly snow hotel of them all, and features an Ice Bar, beautifully sculpted ice beds, intricate pieces of snow and ice art and its very own resident reindeer.

-Finland’s premier ice hotel, the Lainio Snow Village is located in the heart of the beautiful Finnish fells.
-Built each year using 1,000 truckloads of snow and covering an area of 20,000 square metres, this vast complex consists of a restaurant, bar, lobby, hotel rooms and suites, along with a range of outdoor buildings with ornate walls, slides and sculptures.
-Located 200 kilometres above the Arctic Circle, Lainio Snow Village offers guests the chance to indulge in a range of exciting winter adventures, enjoy sumptuous local cuisine in the spectacular IceBar restaurant or even tie the knot in the hotel’s very own ice chapel.
+Located in the heart of the beautiful Finnish fells, Snow Village, located in the remote village of Lainio, is built each year using 1,000 truckloads of snow and ice.
+Covering an area of 20,000 square metres, this vast complex consists of a restaurant, bar, lobby, hotel rooms and suites, along with a range of outdoor buildings with ornate walls, slides and sculptures.
+Located 200 kilometres above the Arctic Circle, Snow Village offers guests the chance to indulge in a range of exciting winter adventures, enjoy hearty local cuisine in the spectacular IceBar restaurant or even tie the knot in the hotel’s very own ice chapel.
 All stays at Lainio Snow Village include a guided tour of the site.
+The hotel also offers a different theme each year, with the latest iteration based on the hit TV series – Game of Thrones.